kddubey/cappr/docs/source/select_a_language_model.rst

 ---------

 To work with models stored in the GGUF format, CAPPr depends on the `llama-cpp-python
 <https://github.com/abetlen/llama-cpp-python>`_ package.
-Search the `HuggingFace model
+Search the `Hugging Face model
 hub <https://huggingface.co/models?sort=trending&search=gguf>`_ for these models.

 Here's a quick example (which assumes you've downloaded `this 6 MB model